An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: CEAP Data Analysis

 \section{CEAP Data Analysis}

 We apply the method proposed in Section 2 to predict mean log sheet and rill erosion in Iowa counties using CEAP data.
+Iowa has $n=99$ counties as small areas.
 In CEAP, sheet and rill erosion is measured using a computer model called RUSLE2.
 A variable that impacts the amount of sheet and rill erosion in a county is the quantity of water runoff.
 The mean runoff is unknown for the full population of cropland in Iowa.
 We use the sample mean of runoff obtained from the CEAP survey as the covariate for the small area model.
 The response is the log of the sample mean of RUSLE2.
-Because the runoff and RUSLE2 are both estimators from the same survey, we require the methodology from Section 2.

 We connect the context and notation of Section 2 to the CEAP data analysis.
 Let $\tilde{Y}_{i}$ denote the direct estimator of mean RUSLE2 erosion in county $i$, where $i = 1,\ldots, n$.
 Let $\tilde{W}_{i}$ denote the direct estimator of the mean runoff for county $i$.
-The unknown population mean runoff for county $i$ is denoted by $\tilde{x}_{i}$.
+The direct estimators are defined in Appendix C. The unknown population mean runoff for county $i$ is denoted by $\tilde{x}_{i}$.
 We define the small area model in the log scale.
 The response variable for the small area model is defined by $Y_{i} = \mbox{log}(\tilde{Y}_{i})$.
-We use as the covariate $W_{i} = \mbox{log}(\tilde{W}_{i})$.
-The covariate $W_{i}$ is a contaminated measurement of the log of the population mean runoff, defined as $x_{i} = \mbox{log}(\tilde{x}_{i})$.
+The covariate $W_{i}=\mbox{log}(\tilde{W}_{i})$ is a contaminated measurement of the log of the population mean runoff, defined as $x_{i} = \mbox{log}(\tilde{x}_{i})$.
 Figure~\ref{scatterWY1} contains a plot of $Y_{i}$ on the vertical axis against $W_{i}$ on the horizontal axis.
-The positive, linear association in the plot is consistent with the linearity assumption in model (\ref{mecor}).
+The figure exhibits high variation in the association between runoff and RUSLE2.
+The variation may arise from inherent variability between the counties as well as measurement error in the covariate.
+The model (\ref{mecor}) accounts for both of these sources of variation.